cinqict/jenkins-init-groovy/README.md

 ## Configure Jenkins using Groovy

 Jenkins offers a hook, the `init.groovy.d` directory, where you can add your Groovy code for all initial Jenkins configurations.
-Since there is no proper documentation, you have basicly two options when you want to create your own Groovy files: search for github repo's with examples or dive into Jenkins or plugin code.
+Since there is no proper documentation, you have basicly two options to create your own Groovy files: search for github repo's with examples or dive into Jenkins or plugin code.

 If you are not a developer, like me, don't be scared of this code.
-Just look and see which classes and methods are used and how this is used in the Groovy file.
+Just look and see which classes and methods are used in the Groovy file you have found.
 When you start to see the logic, you will be able to modify it yourself.

 In the `init.groovy.d.example` directory you can find Groovy examples which I have created this way.